How to make Bengali sandesh recipe

 Tips

-• While making this bengali sondesh, time is the most important factor to make this sweet perfect.
-If you cook it more than the exact time, then chenna will get crumbly and you can’t make sandesh with it.
+• While making sandesh, time is the most important factor to make this sweet perfect.
+If you cook it more than the exact time, then chenna will get crumbly and you can not make sandesh with it.

-• As this sondesh is made of pure chenna (means no mix-up of maida or rice flour), it doesn’t get the exact firmness like a sweet shop from the beginning.
-Refrigerate it or simply keep it out for few hours to get that firmness.
+• As this sondesh is made of pure chhana (which means no mix-up of maida or rice flour), it does not get the exact firmness like a sweet shop from the beginning.
+Refrigerate it or simply keep it out for a few hours to get that firmness.

 • Use wooden or plastic any mould that you have around.
-For using the mould, put the mould into the refined oil or ghee for about 24 hours before using it.
+For using the wooden mould, put the mould into the refined oil or ghee for about 24 hours before using.
 Otherwise, sandesh can not get the perfect shape of the mould, even this sweet may break while removing from the mould.

 Summary